hhru/api/docs_eng/saved_search.md

 Saved search (autosearch) is the saved set of search parameters used to track new vacancies or CVs on this request.
-In addition to saving search request parameters the autosearch function allows to obtain email notifications on new search results.
+In addition to saving search request parameters the autosearch function allows to obtain notifications on new search results.
 For convenience, you can assign a name to the autosearch.

 * Saved vacancy search